Do you ever wonder if he or she is on the right medications? Do you worry about side-effects and interactions?

 However, as many of you know, our healthcare system is not yet ideal for aging adults.
 So if you are caring for an older person and want to be proactive about checking on medications, here are some specific things you can do:

-- Review the Beers List of Potentially Inappropriate Medications for Older Adults, and see if your older relative is taking medications on the list.
+- Learn about the Beers List of Potentially Inappropriate Medications for Older Adults, and see if your older relative is taking medications on the list.
 This document includes a comprehensive list of “anticholinergic” drugs, and also lists other medications that are especially risky for the elderly.

 - Don’t panic if you discover that an older person is taking a medication on the Beers list.
 Do plan on discussing with the doctor.
 You’ll want to understand why the benefits are likely to outweigh the burdens, and you can also ask if a lower dose is possible.